-We also provide common assessments aligned to our curriculum which enables schools to benchmark themselves against other schools in the Trust.
+We also provide common assessments aligned to our curriculum which enable schools to benchmark themselves against other schools in the Trust.
 These are mandatory for end of year, and we also have mid-year assessments which schools can opt to use if they wish.
+Our Director of Assessment leads on driving this work forward to ensure all assessment across the Trust is valid, purposeful, and helping to improve classroom practice.